DLorenzoLaguno17/TDD/README.md

 * **XML:** Outlines the guidelines to write the variables in the XML files of the project and how to name their nodes and attributes.
 For example:

-       If a node has only one attribute we will declare it in the same line as the node itself:
+       If a node has only one attribute we will declare it in their same line:
        <house colour="red"/>

 *This list of elements has been made taking [DevCrumb's TDD](https://github.com/DevCrumbs/Warcraft-II/wiki/7.-Tech-Design-Document) as a reference.*